GlennDeprey/PalianPals/docs/game-guides/ranching/intro.md

 ---

 ## 🥛 Production Storage
-- Each interval, the animal produces items (milk, eggs, mushrooms, etc.).
+- Each interval of 1, the animal produces items (milk, eggs, mushrooms, etc.) **which are collectable**.
 - The bar fills as production accumulates.
 - Once full, production stops until you **collect the stored items**.
 - Regularly harvesting ensures animals **keep producing**.